wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

 ## Configure the SDK

 SDK uses the [React Context API](https://react.dev/learn/passing-data-deeply-with-context) under the hood to share the data between components.
-You can easily integrate the WSO2 Identity Server in your application by using `AuthProvider` as the wrapper element to inject configurations.
+You can easily integrate the {{ product_name }} in your application by using `AuthProvider` as the wrapper element to inject configurations.

 `AuthProvider` will provide the session state which contains information such as the authenticated user's display name, email address etc. as well as the methods required to implement authentication in the React app.